Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-A common theme in all of the following subsections is that extensions of hybrid projection methods beyond the standard approaches described in \cref{sec:hybrid} require the efficient computation of an appropriate solution subspace and adaptive regularization parameter choice on the projected problem (i.e., within the solution subspace), giving rise to hybrid formulations.
-Although the computed solution subspaces may not be as straightforward as standard methods, they can incorporate some prior knowledge or meaningful information about the solution or the kind regularization functional to be considered.
-Most often this means that the standard Golub-Kahan or Arnoldi decompositions have to be updated, for example, to formally work with variable preconditioning, to enforce orthogonality or optimality properties in a different norm, or to incorporate a low-dimensional subspace representing prior information.
-Also, most often, such tools have already been developed for use in other settings, e.g., for the solution of well-posed problems (PDEs).
+A common theme in all the following subsections is that extensions of hybrid projection methods beyond the standard approaches described in \cref{sec:hybrid}, in order to be effective in a large-scale setting, require the efficient computation of an appropriate solution subspace and adaptive regularization parameter choice for the projected problem (i.e., within the solution subspace), giving rise to hybrid formulations.
+Although the computed solution subspaces may not be as straightforward as standard methods, they can incorporate some prior knowledge or meaningful information about the solution or the kind regularization functional to be considered, eventually leading to superior reconstructions with respect to the ones delivered by standard methods.
+Most often this means that the standard GKB or Arnoldi decompositions have to be modified, for example, to formally work with variable preconditioning, to enforce orthogonality or optimality properties in a different norm, or to incorporate a low-dimensional subspace representing prior information.
+Also, most often, such tools have already been developed for use in other settings, e.g., for the solution of well-posed problems (e.g., PDEs).
 Therefore, a considerable part of this section is devoted to reviewing such tools, tailoring them to the problems at hand, and drawing possible analogies between them.